Audio Studio

 1. Open the Audio Annotation Studio.

-2. Press the F key to open the Transcription Finder popup.
+2. Press the F key or click on the 🔍 icon from the top-bar to open the Transcription Finder popup.

 3. Input the desired text in the Find What field to find it within the transcriptions.